gyanupadhyay/flutter_dating_app/README.md

 # - Flutter Dating App
-# with Bloc State Management and Firebase as Backend
+# - With Bloc State Management and Firebase as Backend